microsoft/app-store-vsts-extension/docs/vsts-README.md

 1. **What to Test?** *(File path)* - Path to the file containing notes on what to test for this release.

+2. **App Specific Apple Id** *(String)* - App specific apple Id allows you to upload applications to a TestFlight track without triggering 2FA.
+This value should be taken from Apple ID property in the App Information section in App Store Connect.

-2. **Skip Build Processing Wait** *(Checkbox)* - Skip waiting for App Store to finish the build processing.
+3. **Skip Build Processing Wait** *(Checkbox)* - Skip waiting for App Store to finish the build processing.

-3. **Skip Submission** *(Checkbox)* - Upload a beta app without distributing to testers.
+4. **Skip Submission** *(Checkbox)* - Upload a beta app without distributing to testers.

-4. **Distribute to External Testers** *(Checkbox)* - Select to distribute the build to external testers (cannot be used with 'Skip Build Processing Wait' and 'Skip Submission').
+5. **Distribute to External Testers** *(Checkbox)* - Select to distribute the build to external testers (cannot be used with 'Skip Build Processing Wait' and 'Skip Submission').
 Using this option requires setting release notes in 'What to Test?'.

-5. **Groups** *(String)* - Optionally specify the group(s) of external testers this build should be distributed to.
+6. **Groups** *(String)* - Optionally specify the group(s) of external testers this build should be distributed to.
 To specify multiple groups, separate group names by commas e.g. 'External Beta Testers,TestVendors'.
 If not specified the default 'External Testers' is used.

 ##### Release Options for Production track

 1. **Skip Binary Upload** *(Checkbox)* - Skip binary upload and only update metadata and screenshots.
+Please note that with enabling this option you also need to pass --description or --pkg as additional fastlane parameters.

 2. **Upload Metadata** *(Checkbox)* - Upload app metadata to the App Store (e.g. title, description, changelog).